projectara/greybus-spec/source/device_class/camera.rst

    Operational State Machine of a Greybus Camera Bundle

+Upon a :ref:`control-connected`,
-Upon a :ref:`Greybus Control Protocol Connected Operation <control-connected>`, that notifies the Camera Interface that a Connection to its Camera Management CPort has been successfully established, the Greybus Camera Device Class Protocol state machine is entered, in the UNCONFIGURED state.
+that notifies the Camera Interface that a Connection to its Camera Management CPort has been successfully established, the Greybus Camera Device Class Protocol state machine is entered, in the UNCONFIGURED state.

-The Camera Device Class state machine is exited when the Camera Management Connection is closed, either as notified by a :ref:`Greybus Control Protocol Disonnected Operation <control-disconnected>` referring to the Camera Management CPort, or as a consequence of forced removal.
+The Camera Device Class state machine is exited when the Camera Management Connection is closed, either as notified by a :ref:`control-disconnected` referring to the Camera Management CPort, or as a consequence of forced removal.

 The Greybus Camera Device Class state machine has 3 states: UNCONFIGURED, CONFIGURED, and STREAMING.
-Certain operations are only valid in specific states, but the :ref:`Greybus Camera Management Capabilities Operation
-<camera-capabilities-operation>`
-may be used in any state, and shall always return the same set of camera capabilities.
+Certain operations are only valid in specific states, but the :ref:`camera-capabilities-operation` may be used in any state, and shall always return the same set of camera capabilities.